quead/angular-youtube-player/README.md

 ## Changelog
 Angular YouTube Player 2.3.3
 - Fixed bugs after refactoring
-- Added session key available in firebase
+- Added session key for playlist which you can upload to cloud and download from cloud (integrated with firebase)
 - Layout update

 Angular YouTube Player 2.3